 Situation-specific:

-- • Sham redundancy: LinkedIn job postings, selection scoring, consultation notes
+• Sham redundancy: LinkedIn job adverts, selection scoring, consultation notes

-- • Retaliation: grievance records, timing of dismissal vs complaint
+• Victimisation: grievance records, timing of dismissal against the complaint

-Critical: All of this evidence lives on your employer’s systems.
-The moment they dismiss you, they revoke access.
-A Subject Access Request takes 30 days.
-ProofSnap captures tamper-proof copies in 41 seconds — before lockout.
+Critical: all of this evidence lives on your employer’s systems.
+The moment they dismiss you, they revoke access, and a subject access request takes a month.
+ProofSnap captures verifiable copies in about 41 seconds a page, before the lockout.

-You file a tribunal claim with a screenshot.
-Your employer responds with HR records, server logs, timestamped system data — and a solicitor who argues your screenshot is fabricated.
-Who does the judge believe?
+You lodge a tribunal claim with a screenshot.
+Your employer answers with HR records, server logs and timestamped system data, plus a solicitor who argues your screenshot was fabricated.
+The tribunal will admit both.
+The question is which one it believes, and that is a question of weight.

 Your Screenshot